 A small application made with Processing to produce MIDI control messages from a live audio feed.
 Auto-levelling frequency band meters are used to obtain "peak" output values across the entire audio spectrum analysed (whereas it is usual to have strong bass response with weaker treble response), and easing is applied to make the levels less erratic.

-This app has been used to control the VJ applications Resolume and Neon v2, allowing simultaneous control from an external MIDI controller on the same channel (using MIDI-OX and MIDI Yoke for routing).
+This app has been used to control VJ applications Resolume and Neon v2, allowing simultaneous control from an external MIDI controller on the same channel (using loopMIDI as a virtual MIDI driver and MIDI-OX for routing).

 The "Stereo Mix" device only exists for some audio hardware.
 To do monitoring in Windows 10 when there is no "Stereo Mix" requires using a 3rd party driver.
 See How to Get Stereo Mix in Windows 10.

 As of v11.3, spxlAudioToMidi searches for a mixer name starting with strings listed in a text file in the data directory called "mixer-prefs.txt", listed in order of preference., for example:

 which should match the primary output of Voicemeeter from VB-Audio Software (tested with Voicemeeter Potato), VB-CABLE Virtual Audio Device, also from VB-Audio Software, or the Stereo Mix, if any of those are available.
 If you are using a different audio device, or want to change the order of preference, simply edit the text file and restart the app.